Bugatti Chiron

-The Bugatti Chiron is a mid-engine two-seater sports car designed and developed in Germany by Bugatti Engineering GmbH and manufactured in Molsheim, France, by French automobile manufacturer Bugatti Automobiles S.A.S.
+The Bugatti Chiron is a mid-engine two-seater sports car designed and developed in Germany by Bugatti Engineering GmbH.
+It was manufactured in Molsheim, France, by French automobile manufacturer Bugatti Automobiles S.A.S.
 The successor to the Bugatti Veyron, the Chiron was first shown at the Geneva Motor Show on 1 March 2016.
 The car's design was initially previewed with the Bugatti Vision Gran Turismo concept car unveiled at the 2015 Frankfurt Auto Show.

 The car is named after the Monégasque driver Louis Chiron.
 The car shares the name with the 1999 Bugatti 18/3 Chiron concept car.

 Specifications and performance

 The main carry over component from the Veyron is the 7993 cc quad-turbocharged W16 engine, though it is heavily updated.
 The engine in the Chiron has a peak power output of 1103 kW at 6,700 rpm and 1600 Nm of torque starting from 2,000 to 6,000 rpm.
 The engine in the most powerful variant of its predecessor, the Veyron Super Sport generates 221 kW less than the new Chiron, while the engine in the original Veyron generates 367 kW less power.

 Like its predecessor, the Veyron, the Chiron utilises a carbon fibre body structure, independent suspension and a Haldex All-wheel drive system.
 The carbon fibre body has a stiffness of 50,000 Nm per degree.

 The Chiron can accelerate from 0-100 kph in 2.4 seconds according to the manufacturer, 0-200 kph in 6.5 seconds and 0-300 kph in 13.6 seconds.
 In a world-record-setting test at the time in 2017, the Chiron reached 400 kph in 32.6 seconds, after which it needed 9.4 seconds to brake to standstill.

 The Chiron's top speed is electronically limited to 261 mph, or 233-236 mph without the specific key, for safety reasons, mainly arising from the tyres as Bugatti concluded that no tyre currently manufactured would be able to handle the stress at the top speed the Chiron is capable of achieving.
 Independent testing by an owner has indicated that the Chiron can easily attain its limited top speed.
 Mixed fuel consumption is 22.5 L/100km.